Total-RD/pymgrid/README.md

 ## Contact

-For any question you can contact me at tanguy.levent [@] external.total.com
+For any question you can contact me at avishai.halev [@] external.totalenergies.com